tardate/LittleArduinoProjects/Equipment/FrequencyCounterKit/README.md

 ## Next Steps and Improvements

-One of the issues with the counter is that it requires a n input signal that registers across 0-5V as it is fed as a direct input to the PIC.
-This can be problemmatic:
+One of the issues with the counter is that it requires an input signal that registers across 0-5V as it is fed as a direct input to the PIC.
+This can be problematic:

 * no over-voltage protection
 * unable to read small signals
 * AC-coupled signals may not have sufficient high-side amplitude

-The [preamlifier](http://www.qsl.net/dl4yhf/freq_counter/freq_counter.html#preamp) described by DL4YHF looks like an interesting addition.
+The [preamplifier](http://www.qsl.net/dl4yhf/freq_counter/freq_counter.html#preamp) described by DL4YHF looks like an interesting addition.

 So perhaps next things I'll do with this kit:

 * add a pre-amplified stage, perhaps with over-voltage protection
-* mount in a case
+* mount in a case with a BNC connector for input frequency
-* add BNC connector
+* add a switch and battery connected on J2 (so can be mounted with a battery in a case, with external power bypass on J3)

 ## Credits and References